-- Verify that the TCFI is properly installed and set up, that the battery is fully charged, that the IAC system is initialized (cycle run/stop switch), and that the engine is not flooded from excessive priming caused by repeatedly cycling the run/stop switch during setup.
-Disconnect the fuel pump relay and crank the engine to clear flooding. - 2.
-Try the following starting procedure: set the run/stop switch to run, wait until the fuel pump stops running, slightly open the throttle, and then press the starter switch.
-If the engine starts, the problem is insufficient air caused by an incorrect idle stop setting.
-Try turning the idle stop screw clockwise in 1⁄2 turn increments between trials. - Ether starting spray can be used as a diagnostic aid.
+- Verify that the TCFI is properly installed and set up, that the battery is fully charged, and that the engine is not flooded from excessive priming caused by repeatedly cycling the run/stop switch during setup.
+Disconnect the fuel pump relay and crank the engine to clear flooding. - Try the following starting procedure: set the run/stop switch to run, wait until the fuel pump stops running, slightly open the throttle, and then press the starter switch.
+If the engine starts, the problem may be insufficient air caused by an incorrect IAC value.
+Please contact our tech support before proceeding. - 3.
+Ether starting spray can be used as a diagnostic aid.
 Try starting the engine after an application of ether spray.
-If the engine starts and momentarily runs at an abnormally high idle RPM, the problem is excessive air caused by an incorrect idle stop setting.
-Try turning the idle stop screw counterclockwise in 1⁄2 turn increments between trials.
-Otherwise, if the engine starts and runs at a normal idle RPM, the problem is insufficient fuel.
+If the engine starts and runs at a normal idle RPM, the problem is insufficient fuel.
 Try increasing the priming and cranking fuel values by 10-20%.
-Download the current setup with PC Link TCFI software and use the Edit 2D Table - ET Based Priming Fuel Table and ET Based Cranking Fuel Table commands.
+Download the current setup with PC Link TCFI software and use the Edit 2D Table ET Based Priming Fuel Table and ET Based Cranking Fuel Table commands.
 Select all cells, right click the mouse, use the Modify command on the popup menu, and enter +10% (not +10).
 Remember to use the Save Table Edits to Buffer command after editing each table.
 Save the edited setup file to disk and upload it to the TCFI.
 Retest and repeat if additional fuel seems to be required. - 4.
 If larger fuel injectors were installed, cranking and priming fuel values may need to be decreased.
 Try decreasing the priming and cranking fuel values by 20%.
-Download the current setup with PC Link TCFI software and use the Edit 2D Table ET Based Priming Fuel Table and ET Based Cranking Fuel Table commands.
+Download the current setup with PC Link TCFI software and use the Edit 2D Table ET

+Based Priming Fuel Table and ET Based Cranking Fuel Table commands.
 Select all cells, right click the mouse, use the Modify command on the popup menu, and enter -20% (not -20).
-Remember to

-- use the Save Table Edits to Buffer command after editing each table.
-Save the edited setup file to disk and upload it to the TCFI. - 5.
-Try re-installing the stock ECM.
-Cycle the run stop switch to re-initialize the IAC system.
+Remember to use the Save Table Edits to Buffer command after editing each table.
+Save the edited setup file to disk and upload it to the TCFI.

+5. Try re-installing the stock ECM.
 If the engine does not start with the stock ECM, there may be an underlying problem that requires correction.
 If the engine starts with the stock ECM but not the TCFI, please contact our tech support for assistance.